ipod825/vim-netranger/README.md

 4. Run `NETRemotePull` to sync the current directory to be the same as the remote directory.
 Use this command when remote directory is modified elsewhere.
 5. Netranger does not provide `NETRemotePush` command.
 When any file in a remote directory is modified.
 You must reenter that directory to sync remote content to be the same as the local content.

 __Note__ Remote functions hasn't been fully tested.
+You might lose your data in current implementation.
 Use it with caution.

 ## Customization
 ### Key mappings:
-1. Assign a list to each of the variables to provide extra key mappings.
-For maintaining issue, please press `?` in a vim-ranger buffer to check variables and their key bindings.
+1. In any `vim-netranger`, pressing `?` shows a list of mapping.
+You can change these default mapping by assigning a list to each variable in your `vimrc`.
 2. Assign a list to `g:NETRDefaultMapSkip` to ignore default mappings.
 For example, if you want to switch the mappings for `g:NETRBookmarkSet`, `g:NETRBookmarkGo`, you'll put the following in your `.vimrc`:
 ```vim
 let g:NETRDefaultMapSkip = ['m',"'"]